DOI-ONRR/blog-nrrd/src/pages/user-research-consent/index.md

 We’re not just using the fact that user research is not human subjects research as a loophole to avoid using a signed consent form.
 The signed consent form does little to inform the participant in a way that makes sense to them, at a time that makes sense to them, and requires an understand and remembering of how to opt-out.
 The participant might never see the signed form again, making it difficult to access later if they have questions or change their mind about having their data used.

-Inspired by the work of [Dana Chisnell](https://danachisnell.com/about/) from [The Department of Homeland Security (DHS)](https://www.dhs.gov/cx), who has written and presented on the improving the consent process in government user research, we set out to develop a process that is more inclusive and equitable.
+Inspired by the work of [Dana Chisnell](https://danachisnell.com/about/) from [The Department of Homeland Security (DHS)](https://www.dhs.gov/cx), we set out to develop a process that is more inclusive and equitable.
 We wanted something that:

 * reduces the onus placed on the participant to download and return something to us
 * is readily available to review after the user research ended